 Sometimes, many nodes might be removed in a more extensive operation called a lymph node dissection.
 The nodes are then looked at under a microscope for signs of cancer.
 This type of operation is more extensive than surgery on the skin and is usually done while you are under general anesthesia (in a deep sleep).

 Lymphedema, a condition in which excess fluid collects in the legs or arms, is a possible long-term side effect of a lymph node dissection.
 If it’s severe enough, it can cause skin problems and an increased risk of infections in the limb.
-Elastic stockings and compression sleeves can be used to help people with this condition.
+Talk to your doctor about your risk of lymphedema.
+It’s important to know what to watch for, and to take the steps to help reduce your risk.

 After surgery to remove a large basal or squamous cell skin cancer, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
 In these cases, healthy skin can be taken from another part of the body and grafted over the wound to help it heal and to restore the appearance of the affected area.
-Other reconstructive surgical procedures can also be helpful in some cases.
+Other reconstructive surgical procedures, such as moving 'flaps' of nearby skin over the wound, can also be helpful in some cases.